 Now this card back invites tons of commentary.
 First of all, look at all the 20 game winners in the AL. There are 12 of them which has to be a record.
 In '72 there were six guys who won 20.
 Why the big uptick?
 Two letters: DH.
 The imposition of the new DH rule allowed managers to keep their starters in longer since none needed to be pulled for a pinch hitter.
 In fact these 12 guys averaged 300 innings pitched in '73.
 In 2010 the top ten winners in the AL averaged 225 innings.
 The old guys say the kids today are coddled.
 Are they?
 Let's see how these 300-inning guys fared.
-Palmer, Ryan, Blyleven, and Tiant pitched forever.
+Jim Palmer, Nolan Ryan, Bert Blyleven, and Luis Tiant pitched forever.
 Wood would have also probably, had Ron LeFlore not shattered his kneecap.
-Blue and Splittorf had reasonably long careers.
-Singer tended to get hurt, but it doesn't seem to be from overuse.
-The rest of the guys - Coleman, Holtzman, Catfish, and Colborn - all ran out of gas in their early thirties.
+Vida Blue and Paul Splittorf had reasonably long careers.
+Bill Singer tended to get hurt, but it doesn't seem to be from overuse.
+The rest of the guys - Joe Coleman, Ken Holtzman, Catfish Hunter, and Jim Colborn - all ran out of gas in their early thirties.
 The first three had long streaks of lots of innings but Catfish could have slowed down from early onset of ALS and Holtzman really only went south when he WASN'T used.
-That leaves Coleman.
+That leaves Colborn.
 So at least from this group, lots of innings pitched seemed to not unduly influence their careers in a negative way.
 Only three of these guys - Blyleven, Colborn, and Splittorf - would only win 20 once, so this group was used to being in the limelight victory-wise.

 Contrary to the AL, the NL only had one 20-game winner.
 The NL winner leaders averaged 258 innings pitched, a pretty steep discount to the AL guys.
 Had they averaged as many innings, it is conceivable that everyone down to Dave Roberts would have won 20.
 All these pitchers had been on the leader list before or would be again.
 Like in the AL, they tended to be innings hogs and none of them seemed to suffer from overuse.
-Gullett was a great pitcher but he was always hurt and would be done by age 27 so he never got a chance to be overused.
-Osteen was on his way out but he'd had a long career and Tommy John was about to be headed to the experimental surgery that would probably double his time pitching.
+Don Gullett was a great pitcher but he was always hurt and would be done by age 27 so he never got a chance to be overused.
+Claude Osteen was on his way out but he'd had a long career and Tommy John was about to be headed to the experimental surgery that would probably double his time pitching.
 Bryant's career got derailed from an injury off the field.
 So again there's no definitive evidence that big innings meant short careers.